uptimizt/vagrant-boilerplate/README.md

 # Vagrant Boilerplate

 This is a personal Vagrant setup that I use for each project that I manage.
-It's basic LEMP stack on Ubuntu 14.04 with a few additions such as Composer, Node.js and WP-CLI ready at the get-go.
+It's basic LEMP stack on Ubuntu 16.04 with a few additions such as Composer, Node.js and WP-CLI ready at the get-go.

-## Why another boilerplate?

-[VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) is a fantastic Vagrant setup, where much of the provisioning of this setup is based on.
-However, VVV provides lot of things out of the box which I don't necessarily require in my development workflow, plus it is catered more on WordPress development.
-On the other hand, I would only need a simple LEMP stack, that also works well on my Windows machine.

-## Requirement
+# Requirement

 * [VirtualBox](https://www.virtualbox.org/)
 * [Vagrant](https://www.vagrantup.com/)